commons-app/commons-app-documentation/android/Code-style.md

 ## Unit tests

-Please write unit tests to cover your own code if you are submitting an Feature (i.e. the issue that you are working on has an "Feature" type)
+Please write unit tests to cover your own code if you are submitting a feature (i.e. the issue that you are working on has a "Feature" type)

 ## Logging